 You see this everywhere, the use of big, bold images spread across the top of the page.
-These really make a statement, have an impact and is really the evolution of improving website conversion rates.
+These really make a statement, have an impact, and are really the evolution of improving website conversion rates.
 That is, the website has to create a splash, be engaging and entice the browser to stay and eventually buy.
 This all came about due to the competitive nature of the online environment where web pages were all competing for the same buyer.
 The bigger and better the image they initially see, the more chance there is that they will buy from you.

 2) Bigger and bolder typography

 Typography is becoming grander with the passing of every year.
 As above with the images, the text has to be right in your face, with a very strong call to action.
-Again, the aim of most websites is to capture the customer, so like any signage it must be very big, bold, and attention grabbing.
+Again, the aim of most websites is to capture the customer, so like any signage, it must be very big, bold, and attention-grabbing.
 Reviewing next year is easy.
 Larger text with more visual images is on the cards It’s all going to be about who can scream the loudest online.

 3) Long Page scrolls

 This kind of snuck upon us and the evolution of this is due to many factors, one being the need to create a feeling of grandeur.
 The combination of vertical and horizontal scrolling has now meant that most websites now have so much more information on all pages, with lots more images.
 These all come together in what is termed parallax web design and my review of the future is that the standard, the static website will eventually die out.
 Single pages without any dynamic movement are just too boring for the standard web user – hence the growth in these types of sites.
 Basically, the better the user experience, the bigger the number of potential inbound sales leads.